Operators in the Estonian Market

 There are no recent or upcoming changes.

 Before allowing a player to play a game for the first time, the gambling operator shall conspicuously present the opportunity to set an upper limit for the amount that the player will be ready to lose as a result of gambling with the given operator during a week or month.
-An operator is prohibited from accepting bets that may increase the loss of a player beyond the limit set by the player.
+An operator is prohibited from accepting bets that may increase the loss to a player beyond the limit set by the player.

 The gambling operator must ensure that a clear warning is presented to the player regarding the addictive nature of gambling and that a reference is made to the contact details of organisations that assist gambling addicts.